Citing Images

 Students Who Are Visually Literate:

-Have Working Knowledge of Visuals Produced
+Have a Working Knowledge of Visuals Produced

 or Displayed through Electronic Media